The server needs the encrypted blob, a derived vault lookup key, browser-limit metadata, rate-limit metadata, and plan state to operate sync.

 Report a security issue

-Please use the support page for a private reporting path.
-Do not send passwords, full bookmark exports, private URLs, or exploit playbooks in an initial report.
+Please use the support page for a coordinated reporting path.
+Do not send passwords, full bookmark exports, sensitive URLs, or exploit playbooks in an initial report.